5 Best Peptides for Weight Loss: Dosing, Evidence & What Actually Works

 • Purity: 98%+ minimum, ideally 99%+

-• Proper shipping: Cold packs for temperature-sensitive peptides (especially MOTS-c)
+• Proper shipping: cold packs for temperature-sensitive peptides (especially MOTS-c)

-• Transparent sourcing: Willing to answer questions about manufacturing
+• Transparent sourcing: willing to answer questions about manufacturing

-Red flags: No COAs, prices dramatically below market rate, no cold shipping option, vague answers about testing.
+Red flags: no COAs, prices dramatically below market rate, no cold shipping option, vague answers about testing.

 Side Effects and Safety Monitoring

-Every peptide has potential downsides worth knowing about.
+Every option here has potential downsides worth knowing about.
 Here’s what to watch for:

 GH-releasing peptides (CJC-1295, Ipamorelin, Tesamorelin):